microbit-foundation/dev-docs/software/index.md

 This process is explained in full in the [In browser compiler](/software/in_browser_compiler) page, and in fantastic detail at [TouchDevelop in 208 bits](https://www.touchdevelop.com/docs/touch-develop-in-208-bits).

-These in-browser-compilers do not compile the whole of the software stack, but just the user's script.
+These in-browser-compilers do not compile the whole software stack, only the user's script.
 Function calls and low level functions are handled by the micro:bit runtime and Mbed.
 A pre-compiled runtime image is included in the browser and concatenated with the compiled script before being presented for download.